adjeri/network_with_flutter/README.md

 Connecting to the World

-## Getting Started
+## Description

-This project is a starting point for a Flutter application.
+In my learning of Flutter, this project is an application that fetches data from  an API and displays the result in a list view.

 A few resources to get you started if this is your first Flutter project: